 - Water the seedling only the next day as the roots have already absorbed the water from the glass.

-Instead of water, you can use the soil as a rooting medium.
-For this purpose, prepare a small pot filled with a fresh wet substrate and stick the cuttings.
+- Prepare a small pot filled with a fresh wet substrate and stick the cuttings in it.

 - You can dip the cuttings in rooting hormone before you plant it, but this is not necessary.
 They take root pretty quickly, even without additional stimulants.